 Self-directed investors are encouraged to read up on Canada’s best discount brokerages as well as the best ETFs in Canada and build a low cost, globally diversified portfolio that they can stick to in good times and bad.
 You can easily build your own investment portfolio using low-cost leader Questrade, especially since new Questrade customers get $50 in free trades.

 Wealthsimple Trade is another great option for self-directed investors who aren’t looking for market research and other bells and whistles, but who want to save money on their trades.
 Wealthsimple Trade is Canada’s first and only zero-commission trading platform and one that I’ve used myself since the beginning of 2020.
-Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Here’s an excellent reason to sign-up: those who open a Wealthsimple Trade account will get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $150.

 Argument For Staying The Course